Love in the Wild

 If you’ve chosen the Tetons as your wedding venue, your love affair with this landscape and ecosystem has likely already begun.
 She will make you believe in love at first sight, be impossible to forget, and pull you back every chance she gets.
-But the same free spirit that makes her beautiful, also makes her unpredictable, as the region’s openness that draws you in fights to remain unclaimed.
+But the same free spirit that makes her beautiful, also makes her unpredictable, as the region’s openness draws you in and fights to remain unclaimed.

 “By nature, a majority of our weddings take place outside,” says Cara Rank, owner of XOWYO Paper + Events.
 “Couples want to be out on a ranch or in the mountains. … We’re fortunate that our event industry didn’t suffer as much as others during COVID because most of our celebrations were already taking place outdoors.”

 If you’re planning a wedding in Jackson, or in the surrounding area, chances are you’re thinking open-air.
 After all, it’s the scenery that makes this place special.
 Still, while the Teton Range is one of the most beautiful wedding backdrops in the world, planning an event outside is not without challenges.

 Think about what makes this place special to you and capture it on your wedding day.
 If it’s the mountains, pick an outdoor venue like Grand Targhee Resort for a high-elevation ceremony that captures up-close and personal Teton views.
 If it’s the free-spirited, Western culture that lures you, choose a setting like the Linn Canyon Ranch where your “I do’s” will be highlighted with ranching history and tradition.